 Acrylic on paper

-Quarantined in Paris; For Cities Under Quarantine – The Mailbox Project
+Quarantined in Bahrain; for Cities Under Quarantine – The Mailbox Project